SAP-samples/teched2023-DA261/exercises/ex1/README.md

 🚩 The first thing we want to do is make some end-user requested changes to the Financial Overview page.
-This include updating the dashboard title to dynamic reflect our region filter selection, changing the default filter for region to focus on the US, and modifying the default drill level for our P&L in the table widget.
+This include updating the dashboard title to dynamically reflect our region filter selection, changing the default filter for region to focus on the US, and modifying the default drill level for our P&L in the table widget.